SLF Investing Guide

 How do investors know what to trade?
 This investing guide was written as a blueprint for investors looking to get on track and stay on track by tailoring their investments to their financial goals.
 Every investor wants to grow their net worth while taking on less risk.
 How can one go about that and stay on track?
-As a fee-only investment advisor in Austin, TX, here is how I recommend getting started with investments.
+As a fee-only investment advisor in Los Angeles, here is how I recommend getting started with investments.

 Safe Landing Financial Investing Guide

 How are your investments going to help accomplish your personal and financial goals?
 What are your investments tracking to?
 Why do your investments need to take on a certain level of risk?
 Is your career just beginning or approaching retirement?
 Are there upcoming major events to consider, such as paying for a new home or college?
 These are all questions that should be answered when building a financial plan.

 A financial plan serves as the GPS paving the way to get people from where they are today to where they want to be.
 By starting with a financial plan, investors identify how they will save money needed to invest and the risk profile that their portfolio needs to take to reach their financial goals.
 A financial plan that should be updated at least once a year or anytime there is a major life event.

 Now that there is a financial plan in place, how does one start investing?
 The financial plan should serve as an investor’s compass and point in the right direction to invest to reach their financial goals.

 Investors can implement their financial plan by making the necessary changes in their budget to save for their financial goals.
 How much should people save?
 As a general guideline, most financial planners recommend saving 10-20% of after-tax income or as much as one comfortably can.